 - Must not have a conduct or honor sanction that is equal to or more stringent than probation during the application, appointment, and employment period.

-- Must return to campus prior as scheduled and must remain through the contracted dates of employment.
+- Must return to campus prior to the official opening and must remain through the dates specified in the Complex Assistant employment agreement.

 - Must not hold other employment on or off campus during the employment period without written permission from the Area Director; such employment should not exceed ten hours per week nor should it interfere with duties noted in the Complex Assistant position description.